impressto/wordwalker/README.md

 - **Scoring System** - Earn 10 base points per correct answer
 - **Streak Bonuses** - Consecutive correct answers unlock multipliers (2x at 3 streak, 3x at 5, 5x at 7)
 - **Sound Effects & Animations** - Audio feedback for correct/incorrect answers and streak milestones
-- **Character Customization** - Unlock and select different characters with points earned
+- **Character Shop** - Unlock and purchase different walking characters with points earned
+- **Theme Shop** - Buy and switch between stunning parallax themes (4 themes available: Forest, Hong Kong, Jamaica, Día de los Muertos)
 - **Visual Feedback** - Emoji illustrations, animations, and progress tracking

 ### **Learning Support**
+- **Strategic Hint System** - Get English translations of Spanish questions at a cost
+  - Using hints reduces points earned (half points for correct, or lose points for incorrect)
+  - Creates a risk-reward decision for strategic gameplay
 - **Contextual Hints** - Get hints for incorrect answers to reinforce learning
 - **Translation Overlay** - See Spanish-English translations after answering to reinforce vocabulary
 - **Category Selection** - Choose your learning path at "fork junctions" in the road
+- **Question Mastery Tracking** - Your correctly answered questions are tracked and persist across games
 - **Duplicate Prevention** - No repeated questions within a single category walk

 ### **Progressive Web App (PWA)**
 - **Offline Gameplay** - Play anywhere with no internet connection
 - **Installable** - Install as a native-like app on mobile and desktop
 - **Auto-Save** - Game state automatically saves every 5 seconds
-- **Resume Feature** - Pick up where you left off if interrupted
+- **Smart Resume Feature** - Pick up where you left off with progress protection
+- **New Game Protection** - Confirmation dialog prevents accidental progress loss for experienced players (20+ mastered questions)

 ---

 ### Screenshots

-**Northern Japanese Countryside** - feels cool and crisp, with paths winding past deciduous and conifer forests and snow-tipped hills.
+**Default Forest (Free)** - Northern countryside with paths winding past deciduous and conifer forests and snow-tipped hills.
 The air smells of pine and damp earth, a mountain stream runs clear beside you, and the only sounds are distant crows, rustling trees, and your own footsteps.

 ![scene](https://github.com/user-attachments/assets/b6a78562-74bc-4838-8bce-92770f6c9ce7)

 --------------------------------------------------------------
-**Jamaican Beach** - usually curves in a soft stretches beside calm turquoise water.
-They usually have a warm breeze, and loungers  lining the shore.
+**Jamaica Beach (300 pts)** - Tropical paradise with soft stretches beside calm turquoise water.
+Warm breeze and loungers line the shore.
 Light reggae music drifts from a nearby bar.

 ![scene](https://github.com/user-attachments/assets/8e1dd765-7b85-4847-b818-98e78933da5d)

 --------------------------------------------------------------
-**Hong Kong Market** - some of the liveliest, most colorful places in the city with a mix of food, culture, noise, and music.
+**Hong Kong Harbor (150 pts)** - One of the liveliest, most colorful urban landscapes in the city with a mix of food, culture, noise, and music from bustling markets.

 ![scene](https://github.com/user-attachments/assets/8c1983d3-2c18-470b-8cb7-216db2491fc0)

 --------------------------------------------------------------
-**Día de (los) Muertos in a Mexican Village** - a holiday traditionally celebrated in early November.
-The multi-day holiday involves family and friends gathering to pay respects and remember friends and family members who have died.
+**Día de los Muertos (500 pts)** - Mexican village celebration traditionally celebrated in early November.
+The multi-day holiday involves family and friends gathering to pay respects and remember loved ones who have passed.

 ![scene](https://github.com/user-attachments/assets/d8112f3f-f662-465e-9b8d-46a97ab2c383)